 Type A Personality Type B Personality 1.
-Type A individuals are described as ambitious, aggressive, business-like, controlling, highly competitive, impatient, preoccupied with his or her status, time- conscious, and tightly-wound Type B individuals are described as perfect contrast to those with Type A personalities.
+Type A individuals are described as ambitious, aggressive, business-like, controlling, highly competitive, impatient, preoccupied with his or her status, timeconscious, and tightly-wound Type B individuals are described as perfect contrast to those with Type A personalities.

-2. People with Type A personalities are often high-achieving "workaholics" who multi- task, push themselves with deadlines, and hate both delays and ambivalence.
+2. People with Type A personalities are often high-achieving "workaholics" who multitask, push themselves with deadlines, and hate both delays and ambivalence.
 People with Type B personalities are generally patient, relaxed, easy-going, and at times lacking an overriding sense of urgency.
 These individuals tend to be sensitive of other people's feelings.
 3. Type A behavior is expressed in three major symptoms: free-floating hostility, which can be triggered by even minor incidents; time urgency and impatience, which causes irritation and exasperation usually described as being "short-fused"; and a competitive drive, which causes stress and an achievement-driven mentality.
 The first of these symptoms is believed to be covert and therefore less observable, while the other two are more overt.
 Type B individuals are often described as apathetic and disengaged by individuals with Type A or other personality types

+1 ~

-11. An individual's generalized belief about internal (self) versus external (situation or others) control is called
+11. ndividual's generalized belief aborol is called ut intern al (self) versus external (situation or others)

-(a) Locus (b) Trait (c) Focus (d) locus of control.
+(a) Locus (b) Trait

+(c) Focus (d) locus of control.

-12. are those individuals who believe that what happens to them is controlled by outside forces such as luck or chance.
+12. 12 are those individuals who believe that what happens to them is control by outside forces such as luck or chance.

 (a) Internals (b) Externals

-- (c) Central (d) None
+(c) Central (d) None

-- 13. refers to an individual's belief that he or she is capable of performing a task.
+13. task. ıl's belief that he or she is capable of performing a

-- (a) Self-efficacy (b) Self respect
+(a) Self-efficacy (b) Self respect

-- (c) Self ego (d) Superego
+(c) Self ego (d) Superego